SQL-Academy/en.sql-academy/course/module-5/work-with-number-data-type/article.md

+---
+meta:
+    title: 'Numeric data type in SQL'
+    description: 'Working with numbers in SQL.
+Mathematical functions, control of the precision of numbers in SQL, as well as working with signed data.'
+---

 # Numeric data type in SQL

 Creating numeric data in SQL is quite simple: you can enter a number as a literal, you can get it from a table column, or